2026-04-06

 - Write invariant tests with Echidna or Foundry fuzz — Unit tests prove your code does what you expect.
 Fuzz tests prove it doesn't do what you don't expect.

-- Use OpenZeppelin contracts for standard patterns — Don't reinvent tokens, access control, or upgradeable proxies.
+- Use OpenZeppelin for standard patterns — Don't reinvent tokens, access control, or upgradeable proxies.
 Battle-tested code > clever code.

-- Document your protocol's assumptions and trust model — Write down what has to be true for your protocol to be safe.
+- Document your assumptions and trust model — Write down what has to be true for your protocol to be safe.
 Auditors will test these assumptions.

 Before Audit